sudharsan00007/Single-server-infinite-capacity---Markov-Model/README.md

 ![image](https://github.com/user-attachments/assets/a4f14882-504c-451f-b826-15a5af7874e7)

+## Result :

-## Result :The average number of material in the sysytem and in the conveyor and waiting time are successfully found.
+The average number of material in the sysytem and in the conveyor and waiting time are successfully found.